rsr-at-mindtwin/2024Masks/README.md

 	Jack "Brass" Brady - bodyguard for Roger Carlyle.
 Always faithful to Carlyle since being saved by him from conviction for murder
 	Hypatia Masters - member of the Carlyle Expedition, ostensibly to make its photographic record Dr. Robert Huston - once a fashionable Jungian analyst in New York, Huston joined the expedition through his association with Roger
-	Sir Aubrey Penhew - formerly the director of the Penhew Foundation in London, he joined the expedition M'Weru - Bunay's real identity, mentioned in Huston's notes (Carlyle Papers America #16), a black woman from Kenya, extremely charismatic in some way
+	Sir Aubrey Penhew - formerly the director of the Penhew Foundation in London, he joined the expedition aka "The Pale Viper" M'Weru - Bunay's real identity, mentioned in Huston's notes (Carlyle Papers America #16), a black woman from Kenya, extremely charismatic in some way

 	Peru: